 The co-curricular fund is a section of the student activity fee available for events, conferences, and programs that are not affiliated with a student organization but directly benefit the student body.
 Individual students may request funding providing all eligibility requirements are met.

 Student activity fee/funds for student-centered programs and events cover the cost of supplies, decorations, food, honorariums, promotion, etc. Funds allocated for conferences cover the cost of food, lodging, registration, and travel.
 Funds may not be spent on non-students.
 Please see below for further information.

 Students may carpool, and will be reimbursed for gas mileage.
 Any faculty or staff member who is attending the conference in the role of advisor may drive him/herself, but cannot transport students in his/her vehicle.

 How do I know how much money to request?

 Using the FY 2011 Per Diem Rates Chart, you can locate the standard rates for lodging, meals, and incidental expenses for the city and state you will be traveling to.
 Use these numbers when requesting funds for a co-curricular conference.
 If you are requesting funds for an event or program, research the costs for any anticipated expenses and create a budget using these numbers.

 Do I need a chaperoning faculty or staff member to accompany me on a conference and/or oversee the planning of a co-curricular program or event?

 Yes.
 All co-curricular programs and events must be sponsored by a RVCC department.
 All students attending a conference must be accompanied by a faculty or staff member.
-The cost to send a faculty or staff chaperone will be included as an additional expense.
+If the faculty/staff members department CANNOT fund their participation and it is required for the students to participate, then the cost to send a faculty or staff chaperone can be included as an additional expense.